 Naturally, these surfaces have antimicrobial properties, which make them a good option for a kitchen or a bathroom, though they are destined to acquire a patina over time and therefore will need regular polishing in order to maintain a gleaming appearance.

-A firm favourite in farmhouse-style kitchens, solid oak worktops bring charm and warmth.
+A firm favorite in farmhouse-style kitchens and the perfect match for kitchen wall tile ideas, solid oak countertops bring charm and warmth.
 ‘We often specify a solid oak top for a prep table,’ says Peter Humphrey, design director and founder of Humphrey Munson.

 Bear in mind that heat and humidity can impact wood.
 ‘As a rule, wood and water do not mix, so always specify quartz or stone for a sink area,’ he adds.

-‘When choosing a real stone surface do consider that each piece is unique and therefore can vary in its appearance,’ says Hege Lundh, marketing director at Lundhs.
+'When choosing a real stone surface do consider that each piece is unique and therefore can vary in its appearance,’ says Hege Lundh.

 This can bring an element of individuality to your space – they are highly heat-resistant and extremely durable too.
 These benefits are reflected in the price you’ll need to pay.